bamerson01/recipe-sharing-platform/docs/PERFORMANCE.md

 # Performance Optimization Guide

 ## Overview
-This document outlines the performance optimizations implemented in RecipeNest and best practices for maintaining high performance.
+This document outlines the comprehensive performance optimizations implemented in RecipeNest, including the latest improvements from August 2025 that resolved critical performance bottlenecks and improved user experience significantly.

 ## Key Optimizations Implemented